UniversityofWarwick/spring-scala-glue/README.md

 In the below examples you could use `var` instead of `val` if you prefer, and even a `lazy val` (which can be useful to avoid circular dependency issues that would normally affect constructor autowiring)

-    // Autowire by type
+    // Autowire by type, all three of these are equivalent val userService = Wire[UserService]
-		val userService = Wire[UserService]
+	val userService = Wire.auto[UserService]
-		val userSercice = Wire.auto[UserService]
+    val userSerivce = Wire.required[UserService]

 	// Wire all instances of this type to a Seq[Provider] val providers = Wire.all[Provider]

     // Wire by name
     val dataSource = Wire[DataSource]("centralDataRepo")